Nico-Hei/GNW-Modding/README.md

 ![GNWInfo](https://github.com/Nico-Hei/GNW-Modding/blob/main/RPI_GNW_Installation.png)
 The error is okay.
 It appears because I havent connected the game and watch to the pi yet.

+## 3. Connecting
+Connect your gnw to the pins on your rpi as shown on the image in the soldering step.
+Then either connect you battery again or charge the gnw via the usb c port.
+**If on any of the next steps you get weird errors check if your screen is on.
+The gnw has to be on most of the steps.**

+Make sure `gpiod is installed`.

-## 3. Backups and bootloader unlock
+## 4. Backups and bootloader unlock
 I already did this step but iam going to try to